MubarakHAlketbi/git_scroll/README.md

    ```
    cargo run --release
    ```
 ## Usage

 1. Enter a Git repository URL in the input field
 2. Click "Clone" to clone and analyze the repository
-3. Use the zoom controls to adjust the level of detail
+3. View the list of files with their token counts
-4. Click on directories to explore their contents
+4. Click on column headers to sort by different criteria
+5. Use the settings panel to change sort options or apply filters
+6. Check the statistics panel for token usage insights
 5. Export the repository structure for use with LLMs

 ## Project Structure